Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 Diana Wimmer, the political editor at Horseshoe Media, made a special point of ringing her glass against his.
 Out at the panel table, the two of them had been at odds over his comment about women and friendship, but in private they were actually friendly acquaintances and regular correspondents.
 He respected and admired her enormously.

-"You have a lot lined up for this week…" she said.
+"You have a lot lined up for this week..." she said.
 It wasn’t a question.

 "Ten book signings in six days," Dan nodded.